 Spottswood William Robinson III, a prominent federal judge during the Civil Rights era, was born on July 26, 1916 in Richmond, Virginia.
 His father was Spottswood William Robinson Jr., a lawyer and businessman, and his mother was Inez Clements.
 The younger Robinson attended Armstrong High School, the first public school for African Americans in Richmond.
 He continued his undergraduate education in Richmond, attending Virginia Union University, graduating in 1936.
-He then immediately entered Howard University School of Law in Washington, D.C. where he graduated magna cum laude in 1939, finishing at the top of his class with the highest Grade Point Average yet earned at the university.
+Next, he entered Howard University School of Law in Washington, D.C., where he graduated magna cum laude and finished at the top of his class with the highest grade point average in 1939

 After earning his Juris Doctor, Robinson continued at Howard as professor of law from 1939 to 1947.
-Robinson left Howard in 1948 to join the National Association for the Advancement of Colored People (NAACP) Legal Defense and Educational Fund (NAACP LDF) where he worked on several important civil rights cases including Davis v.
+Robinson left Howard in 1948 to join the National Association for the Advancement of Colored People (NAACP) Legal Defense and Educational Fund (LDF), where he worked on several important civil rights cases, including Davis v.
 County School Board of Prince Edward County, Chance v.
 Lambeth, and, most notably, Brown v.
 Board of Education.
-It was during his time with the NAACP LDF that Robinson became well acquainted with Thurgood Marshall, the organization’s lead attorney at the time.
+It was during his time with the LDF that Robinson became well acquainted with Thurgood Marshall, the organization’s lead attorney at the time.

-Robinson left the NAACP LDF in 1960 to become Dean of the Howard University School of Law.
-During that time he served as a member of the United States Commission on Civil Rights from 1961 to 1963.
+Robinson left the LDF in 1960 to become dean of the Howard University School of Law.
+During that time, he served as a member of the United States Commission on Civil Rights from 1961 to 1963.
 In 1964, he again left Howard to become the first African American appointed to the United States District Court for the District of Columbia.
 With the appointment by President Lyndon B. Johnson, he became the first black federal judge in the nation’s capital.